dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:* TCGen

    TC_GEN_CONFIG_FILE
-     Provide the absolute path to the configuration file for the MET TCGen tool.
+     Path to configuration file read by tc_gen.
+     If unset, parm/met_config/TCGenConfig_wrapped will be used.

      | *Used by:*  TCGen